Journal of Clinical Ultrasound

 Publication of an advertisement or other discussions of products in the Journal should not be construed as an endorsement of the products or the manufacturers’ claims.
 Readers are encouraged to contact the manufacturers with any questions about the features or limitations of the products mentioned.

-Title Page, separate from main manuscript
+Title Page, a separate document

 Abstract and Keywords(typed in main manuscript document as applicable)